Invertisment/cern-cicd-testing/README.md

   * We must use the dev database or a dedicated one
   * Table name prefixes solution would require a small change for all SQL statements
   * Different schemas solution would require a small change for all SQL statements
-  * If we use a single database tests should check only read-only flows
-  * If database breaks everything breaks
+  * Tests work only online
+  * If there is a network outage during the test then data will persist in the database.
+Periodical cleaning would be a workaround.

-Have everything as for now and don't change any queries but create databases as we need them:
+Have most things as for now and don't change any queries but create databases as we need them:
 * Pros:
   * No rewriting of the queries
 * Cons:
-  * How much does an instance of Oracle DB cost?
-Hacks?
+  * TODO: How long does an instance of Oracle DB start up?
+  * TODO: Can Oracle be run locally?
   * If there are new developers, how many databases do we need?
+  * If there is a network outage during the test then data will persist in the database.
+Periodical cleaning would be an option.

 Change queries into SQLAlchemy format:
 * Pros:
-  * Any free database can be used
-  * Most of the system can work normally with sqlite
+  * Any free and lightweight database can be used (Most of the system can work normally with sqlite)
 * Cons:
   * Need to rewrite some (10 or more) of the queries for Browser and DbAccess
   * Need to change configuration logic for the applications